-The pros: Trader Joe’s Soy Chorizo is spicy, tasty and happens to be vegan and inexpensive at $1.99.
+The pros: Trader Joe’s Soy Chorizo is spicy, tasty and happens to be vegan and gluten free and inexpensive at $1.99.

 The cons: If you are looking for it to hold it’s sausage shape you will be disappointed.
 Meat lovers will miss exactly two things about this “sausage:” the casing and the fact that this really isn’t sausage and will not hold itself together.
 Might be a bit spicy for some.
 Will leave that familiar red grease stain anywhere the chorizo touches.

 The verdict: For $1.99 you get a tube that pretends to look like the sausage it is pretending to be.
 This to me struck me as an odd product.
 Since Trader Joe’s does a Best of Survey at the end of each year, this of all products one best meat by being meatless (and tasty).
 So upon receiving several people contacting me to say “you should try this,” I finally did.
 The casing is plastic so it must be removed prior to cooking.
 Within the casing there is “meat” that looks a lot like ground meat.
 After being heated in a pan you have a number of ways you could enjoy this: as is, as tacos, with eggs, or a countless number of ways that I haven’t thought of (and I hope you’ll comment on what you use this with).